instead-hub/instead/doc/stead3-en.md

 https://instead-hub.github.io/article/2010-05-09-history/

-### Looks like a classic INSTEAD game
+### Look and feel of a typical INSTEAD game

-So, it looks like a classic INSTEAD of a game?
+So, What does a typical INSTEAD game look like?

 _Main game window_ contain a narrative, information about the static and dynamic parts of the scene, active events and a picture the scene (in the